craftcms/docs/docs/5.x/configure.md

 ### Secrets

-You can store sensitive values that won’t leak into the process’s environment in a special “secrets” file. <Since ver="4.5.0" feature="Secrets file" /> The path to this file is determined by the [`CRAFT_SECRETS_PATH` environment variable or constant](#craft_secrets_path).
+You can store sensitive values that won’t leak into the process’s environment in a special “secrets” file.
+The path to this file is determined by the [`CRAFT_SECRETS_PATH` environment variable or constant](#craft_secrets_path).
 When defined, Craft will attempt to include a file at that path (presumed to be a PHP script that `return`s an associative array), and checks it prior to resolving any environment variable or constant with <craft5:craft\helpers\App::env()>.

 ```php
 return [